A singlet scalar assisted $N_{2}$ Leptogenesis and Pseudo-Scalar Dark Matter: Results and Analysis

 \section{Results and Analysis}

-In this section, we first identify a common parameter space that can explain both observed BAU and the abundance of Dark Matter.
+In this section, we first identify a common parameter space that can explain both the observed BAU and the abundance of DM.
 Next, we examine the parameter space for Gravitational waves generated during the first-order phase transition.
-We concentrate on the scenario where the scalar mass $M_\phi $ is heavier than the SM Higgs boson mass.
-Finally, we present our findings in terms of the mass eigenstate $M_{h_2}$ as defined in Eq.\ref{mphi_mh2_expr} instead of using $M_\phi$ directly.
-Note that, as $\sin\theta \rightarrow 0$, $M_\phi \simeq M_{h_2}$.
-As discussed earlier, at the Leptogenesis scale the $\xi$ is a function of $\lambda_{H \phi}$ and $v_\phi$.
+Here we present our findings in terms of the mass eigenstate $M_{h_2}$ as defined in Eq.\ref{mphi_mh2_expr} instead of $M_\phi$.
+As discussed earlier, at the Leptogenesis scale, the $\xi$ is a function of $\lambda_{H \phi}$ and $v_\phi$.
 Following scalar mixing, the coupling $\lambda_{H\Phi}$ can be rewritten in terms of low energy parameters $v_{\phi},\, \sin\theta$ and $M_{h_2}$ as shown in Eq.\ref{eq:lambda_para}.
 We fix our choice for the $\sin\theta=\{0.3, 0.1, 0.01\}$ and for the $v_\phi=\{1000, 4000 \}$ GeV.
 Fig.\ref{res_mh2_lmbd_etaB} shows the common and compatible parameter space for the observed baryon asymmetry of the Universe (left column) and the allowed abundance of the DM (right column) in the plane of $M_{h_2}$ - $\lambda_{H\Phi}$.
+In the left panel, the color bar represents the variation of $\eta_B$.